Jeremy-Demlow/snowflake-intelligence-dbt-example/VALIDATION_GUIDE.md

 ---

-🎉 **Happy validating!** The combination of SNOWCLI and conda service_titan environment provides a robust, scalable approach to building and validating Snowflake intelligence solutions.
+🎉 **Happy validating!** The combination of SNOWCLI and conda acme environment provides a robust, scalable approach to building and validating Snowflake intelligence solutions.